MicrosoftDocs/cpp-docs/docs/cpp/import-export-module.md

 ms.date: "12/12/2019"
 f1_keywords: ["module_cpp", "import_cpp", "export_cpp"]
 helpviewer_keywords: ["modules [C++]", "modules [C++], import", "modules [C++], export"]
-description: Use the import and export statements to access and to publish types and functions defined in the specified module.
+description: Use import and export declarations to access and to publish types and functions defined in the specified module.
 ---

 # module, import, export

-The **module**, **import**, and **export** keywords are available in C++20 and require the [/experimental:module](../build/reference/experimental-module.md) compiler switch along with [/std:c++latest](../build/reference/std-specify-language-standard-version.md).
+The **module**, **import**, and **export** declarations are available in C++20 and require the [/experimental:module](../build/reference/experimental-module.md) compiler switch along with [/std:c++latest](../build/reference/std-specify-language-standard-version.md).
 For more information, see [Overview of modules in C++](modules-cpp.md).

 ## module

-Use the **module** statement at the beginning of a module implementation file to specify that the file contents belong to the named module.
+Place a **module** declaration at the beginning of a module implementation file to specify that the file contents belong to the named module.

 ```cpp
 module ModuleA;